-- Knowledge block : Compulsory Physics
+- Knowledge block : Compulsory - Physics

-- Number of credits : 4
+Credit hours for theory

-- Credit hours for theory : 40
+Credit hours for practice

-- Credit hours for practice : 30
+Credit hours for self-study

-- Credit hours for self-study : 0
+0

 - Prior-course : General Physics I, II, Calculus I, II

 The course covers the fundamental ideas of geometrical and wave optics and of modern physics (relativity, quantum, atomic and nuclear physics).
 It thus gives an understanding of the nature and behaviors of light, electrons and atoms, which are fundamental to a wide range of modern technologies.
 Tracing the historical development of optics and modern physics, it explains why relativity and quantum mechanics are needed, the key equations and concepts, and their use in diverse fields from telecommunications to nuclear power.